 A Roku streaming device enables you to stream movies, TV shows and much more over your home internet connection to your TV.
-These movies and TV shows are brought to you by streaming services such as Netflix and Hulu, that can be accessed through the Roku streaming device.
+These movies and TV shows are brought to you by streaming services such as Netflix, The Roku Channel, and Hulu, that can be accessed through the Roku streaming device.

 What is streaming?